Arithmetic invariants of pseudoreflection groups and regular graded algebras: Arithmetic invariants of pseudoreflection groups

-The following example shows that in the situation of Proposition \ref{PolyRingSameDegEquiv}, it is possible that $F[x_1, \ldots, x_n]^G$ is a polynomial ring, but the degrees of the generators are not the same as for $K[x_1, \ldots, x_n]^G$.
+The following example shows that in the situation of Proposition \ref{PolyRingSameDegEquiv}, it is possible that $F[x_1, \ldots, x_n]^G$ is a polynomial ring, but the degrees of the generators are not the same as for $K[x_1, \ldots, x_n]^G$ and therefore $R[x_1, \ldots, x_n]^G$ is not a polynomial ring.